QuantumSavory/QuantumClifford.jl/docs/src/mixed.md

 ```

 - Similar to the first option, but with the added capability to
-specify the "rank."
+specify the "rank".
 This rank determines the number of rows
 associated with the `Stabilizer` and the number corresponding
 to the logical operators.

 ```jldoctest mix